BBBase-EHeresy-PPPub/PPPub/docs/scenarios/matched_play_guide.md

 ## DOUBLE EVENT SCENARIO 4 — CLASH OF CHAMPIONS

-*The two allied leaders must show their combined might against that of their enemies; whoever slays the most shall earn a great victory.*

 **SCENARIO OUTLINE**

 Have both forces' leaders kill more than the two enemy